KyleKing/Another_Raspberry_Pi_Guide/Readme.md

     export HISTCONTROL=ignoredups" >> ~/.bashrc
     ```

-2. Create an `inputrc` file, which allows you to auto-complete from history on an arrow key press and a any typed characters:
+2. Create an `.inputrc` file, which allows you to auto-complete from history on an arrow key press and a any typed characters:

     ```bash
     cd ~
-    touch inputrc
+    touch .inputrc

     # Then copy and past the below text into the nano editor
-    nano inputrc
+    nano .inputrc
     ```

     ```bash